Gluten-Free Vegan Cornbread

 THEN, mix up all those dry ingredients.
 I used blanched almond flour and tapioca flour, both from Bob’s Red Mill – the blanched almond flour helps give light flavor and texture while the tapioca flour makes it super fluffy.
 Of course, can’t have cornbread without cornmeal.

 I use Bob’s Organic Medium Grind Cornmeal here too, which is the true star of the show.
 It adds such a nice bite with some grit in the texture and a sweet corn flavor.
 There’s also baking soda, baking powder, salt, and coconut sugar.

-For the wet ingredients, we’ve just got a touch of maple syrup to add a little extra sweetness, melted coconut oil, and the buttermilk we made earlier, along with the flax eggs.
+For the wet ingredients, we’ve just got melted coconut oil, and the buttermilk we made earlier, along with the flax eggs.
 BTW – those little brown flecks you might see in the photos of the cornbread?
 Those are just from the flax meal.

-Everything is whisked together until a thick, smooth batter comes together, and it’s baked until golden.
+You’ll whisk everything together until a thick, smooth batter comes together.
+Then, bake until golden.
 I seriously couldn’t keep my hands off of this gluten-free and vegan cornbread as soon as it came out of the oven…it just smelled so scrumptious.
 I spread on a little bit of ghee while the cornbread was still warm and it was glorious. 🙌

 If you’re a cornbread kinda person, you’ve got to try this recipe!
-I’d surely say it compares to any cornbread I’ve ever had, and it’s going to be perfect served with chili this coming Sunday…and probably anytime I’m having soup or chili in the future.
+I’d surely say it compares to any cornbread I’ve ever had, and it’s perfect served with chili…and probably anytime I’m having soup or chili in the future.
 This one’s a keeper!
 Enjoy :)

 Gluten Free + Vegan Cornbread